openeuler-mirror/stratovirt/docs/config_guidebook.md

 Three properties can be set for virtconsole(console port) and virtserialport(generic port).
 * id: unique device-id.
 * chardev: char device of this console/generic port.
-* nr: unique port number for this port.
+* nr: unique port number for this port. (optional) If set, all virtserialports and virtconsoles should set. nr = 0 is only allowed for virtconsole.

 For virtio-serial-pci, Four more properties are required.
 * bus: bus number of virtio console.